xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/edit_text.md

 layout: article_with_sidebar
 updated_at: '2018-03-26 19:02 +0400'
 identifier: ref_1qTqS245
-title: How to edit a text of an email notification?
+title: Editing a text of an email notification
 order: 110
 published: true
 ---